 Step 1: Select Appropriate Car Seats

 The first step is to choose car seats suitable for a three-across setup.
 Narrow, compact car seats without wide armrests or large side-impact protection structures are typically the best fit.
-For example, the Evenflo Tribute car seatOpens in a new tab. is a good choice due to its narrow design and lightweight.
+For example, the Evenflo Tribute car seat is a good choice due to its narrow design and lightweight.

 Step 2: Begin with the Middle Seat